AbdullahZubair-1/Lead-Generation-Automation-Advance-Version/README.md

    pip install -r requirements.txt
    ```
 3. **Recommended for non-technical users:**
-   - Double-click `LeadGenLauncher.bat` to launch the app (installs requirements only once, then runs Streamlit)
+   - Double-click `LeadGenLauncher.exe` to launch the app (installs requirements only once, then runs Streamlit)
+   - **Note:** Python must be installed on your system for the first run.
+The EXE will handle requirements automatically.
 4. Or run manually:
    ```bash
    streamlit run app.py